smirarab/sepp/README.TIPP.md

 1. Download the reference dataset available at www.cs.utexas.edu/~phylo/software/sepp/tipp.zip
 2. Unzip it to a directory
+2. Set the environmental variables that will be used to create the configuration file.
+The environmental variable can be set using the following command (shell-dependent)
+  `export VARIABLE_NAME=/path/to/file`  (bash shell) `setenv VARIABLE_NAME /path/to/file` (tcsh shell)

-3. Set the environment variable REFERENCE to point to the location of the reference directory
-4. Set the environment variable BLAST to point to the location of blastn
+  2a.
+Set the environment variable REFERENCE to point to the location of the reference directory 2b.
+Set the environment variable BLAST to point to the location of blastn
 5. Configure: run `sudo python setup.py tipp`.

 The last step creates a ~/.sepp/tipp.config config file.
-Since this is specific to a user, each user that runs sepp needs to execute the last step.
+Since this is specific to a user, each user that runs TIPP needs to execute the last step.

 Common Problems:
 -------------------